Behind the design

 you should be connected to your home

-I assisted selections of all the major pieces required in the full renovation of a new space.
+I assisted in the selections of all the major pieces required in the full renovation of a new space.

 The brief was a light, Contemporary / Minimalist design which was first achieved by the installation of sleek white cabinets with no high gloss finishes.
 In this case, you couldn’t go past Tesrol’s Polyurethane Painted Doors in White with a 30% Satin Finish for this desired look.